sokolhessnerlab/cap/README.md

 ### Prerequisites

-Please make sure that you have recent versiosn of R and RStudio installed.
-If you plan to use GitHub Desktop, please follow [these installation instructions](https://www.startyourlab.com/docs/github-desktop) if you have no already done so.
+Please make sure that you have recent versions of R and RStudio installed.
+If you plan to use GitHub Desktop, please follow [these installation instructions](https://www.startyourlab.com/docs/github-desktop) if you have not already done so.

 ### Clone to your local machine